 This section presents a hypothetical scenario that is intended for comparative purposes only.
-The actual numbers of elk to be removed during both initial reduction and maintenance would be determined based on elk population estimates from annual surveys to be conducted throughout the life of this plan.
+Unlike the other alternatives, this alternative assumes a target population of 100 elk.
+This is because certain aspects of this alternative, such as the need for CWD testing and willing recipients, could make it difficult to implement repeatedly throughout the life of the plan.
+Managing to the low end of the acceptable population range (100) would minimize the frequency with which translocation would be needed.
+Regardless, the actual numbers of elk to be removed during both initial reduction and maintenance would be determined based on elk population estimates from annual surveys to be conducted throughout the life of this plan.

 For the purposes of the impacts analysis, this alternative would be carried forward assuming the criteria for translocation (i.e., CWD is not detected and willing recipients are available), initial reduction, and maintenance are met, and assuming the scenario outlined below would be implemented.
-However, if these conditions are not met, initial reduction and/or maintenance could be conducted in accordance with methods direct reduction with firearms or roundup and euthanasia.
+However, if these conditions are not met, initial reduction and/or maintenance could be conducted in accordance with direct reduction with firearms or roundup and euthanasia.